-After 17 months and many miles of travel, Brigham Young leads 148 Mormon pioneers into Utah’s Valley of the Great Salt Lake.
-Gazing over the parched earth of the remote location, Young declared, “This is the place,” and the pioneers began preparations for the thousands of Mormon migrants who would follow.
-Seeking religious and political freedom, the Mormons began planning their great migration from the east after the murder of Joseph Smith, the Christian sect’s founder and first leader.
+After 17 months and many miles of travel, Brigham Young leads 148 pioneers into Utah’s Valley of the Great Salt Lake.
+Gazing over the parched earth of the remote location, Young declared, “This is the place,” and the pioneers began preparations for the thousands of followers of the The Church of Jesus Christ of Latter-day Saints (also known as Mormons) who would soon come.
+Seeking religious and political freedom, the Latter-day Saints began planning their great migration from the east after the murder of Joseph Smith, the Christian sect’s founder and first leader.

 Joseph Smith was born in Sharon, Vermont, in 1805.
 In 1827, he declared that he had been visited by a Christian angel named Moroni, who showed him an ancient Hebrew text that had been lost for 1,500 years.
 The holy text, supposedly engraved on gold plates by a Native American prophet named Mormon in the fifth century A.D., told the story of Israelite peoples who had lived in America in ancient times.
 During the next few years, Smith dictated an English translation of this text to his wife and other scribes, and in 1830 The Book of Mormon was published.
 In the same year, Smith founded the Church of Christ—later known as the Church of Jesus Christ of Latter-day Saints–in Fayette, New York.

 Later that year, Young rejoined the main body of pioneers in Iowa, who named him president and prophet of the church.
-Having formally inherited the authority of Joseph Smith, he led thousands of more Mormons to the Great Salt Lake in 1848.
-Other large waves of Mormon pioneers followed.
-By 1852, 16,000 Mormons had come to the valley, some in wagons and some dragging handcarts.
+Having formally inherited the authority of Joseph Smith, he led thousands of more followers to the Great Salt Lake in 1848.
+Other large waves of pioneers followed.
+By 1852, 16,000 Latter-day Saints had come to the valley, some in wagons and some dragging handcarts.
 After early difficulties, Salt Lake City began to flourish.
-By 1869, 80,000 Mormons had made the trek to their promised land.
+By 1869, 80,000 had made the trek to their promised land.